mavlink/mavlink-devguide/en/services/mission.md

 ### ArduPilot

-ArduPilot implements the mission protocol in C.
+ArduPilot implements the mission protocol in C++.

 ArduPilot uses the same messages and message flow described in this specification.
 There are some implementation diferences that affect compatibility.